mmoskon/CosinorPy/README.md

 ---

 CosinorPy presents a python package for cosinor based rhythmometry.
-It is composed of three modules:
+It is composed of four modules:
 * [`file_parser`](docs/docs_file_parser.md): reading and writting xlsx or csv files and generating synthetic data

 * [`cosinor`](docs/docs_cosinor.md): single- or multi-component cosinor functions

 * [`cosinor1`](docs/docs_cosinor1.md): single-component cosinor specific functions

+* [`cosinor_nonlin`](https://github.com/mmoskon/CosinorPy/blob/master/CosinorPy/cosinor_nonlin.py): generalized cosinor model and its analysis using nonlinear regression  (added in release v2)

 To use these three modules include the following code in your python file: